Tianyi-Wang-1206/ROS-2-Dynamics-Controller-for-Lightweight-6-Axis-Robotic-Arms/README.md

 ## 🔮 Future Work
 This framework is actively evolving.
 Upcoming features include:
+- **Analytical Inverse Kinematics via Symbolic Computation:** Transitioning from the current numerical IK solver to a mathematically exact, closed-form analytical IK solution.
+Derived using symbolic computation software, this will reduce IK computation time from milliseconds to nanoseconds, guarantee thread safety, and provide all possible joint configurations instantly.
+- **Algebraic Singularity Analysis & Avoidance:** Leveraging symbolic algebraic derivation to explicitly solve the roots of the Jacobian determinant ($\det(J(q)) = 0$).
+This will map the exact analytical boundaries of the manipulator's kinematic singularities.
-- **End-Effector Integration:** Adding URDF and controller support for parallel jaw grippers.
+- **End-Effector Integration:** Adding URDF and controller support for parallel jaw grippers to facilitate pick-and-place tasks.
-- **Impedance / Admittance Control:** Transitioning from strict position tracking to compliant Cartesian control for physical human-robot interaction and assembly tasks.

 ## 🙏 Acknowledgements